mdcourts.gov HOME | OPINIONS | JOBS | FORMS | FAQs | SITE INDEX | CONTACT US | SEARCH

 Telephone: 1 800-492-2656 or 410 260-1093

-How and where do I file a complaint against red light or speed monitoring traffic cameras?
+How and where do I file a complaint against red light, speed monitoring, school bus monitoring, and electronic toll cameras?

-The red light and speed monitoring cameras are installed and/or operated at the expense and direction of the locality or municipality or, if on a state highway, by the Department of State Police.
+The red light, speed monitoring, school bus monitoring, and electronic toll cameras are installed and/or operated at the expense and direction of the locality or municipality or, if on a state highway or toll facility, by the Department of State Police or Maryland Transportation Authority.
 Complaints about the location or operation of these cameras should be sent to the address on the citation.
-In most cases this is the address of the police agency.
+In most cases this is the address of the police or state agency.
+Please note: these citations are not found on the Judiciary's Case Search and if a ticket was lost - please contact the local jurisdiction where you received the ticket, the Maryland State Police if on a state highway, or the Maryland Transportation Authority if it was a toll violation.

-Will I be assessed points if found guilty of a red light or speed monitoring camera citation?
+Will I be assessed points if found guilty of a red light, speed monitoring, school bus monitoring, or electronic toll violation camera citation?

-As stated on the red light and speed monitoring citations: "Payment of the penalty amount for the violation will not result in points and cannot be used to increase your insurance rates."
+As stated on the red light, speed monitoring, school bus monitoring, and electronic toll violation citations: "Payment of the penalty amount for the violation will not result in points and cannot be used to increase your insurance rates."

-How do these red light and speed monitoring cameras work?
+How do these red light, speed monitoring, school bus monitoring, and toll violation cameras work?

-Various vendors manufacture the cameras used in red light and speed monitoring traffic programs.
-For information on how these cameras operate, contact the local police department in the municipality where the camera is located.
+Various vendors manufacture the cameras used in red light, speed monitoring, school bus, and electronic toll traffic programs.
+For information on how these cameras operate, contact the local police department in the municipality where the camera is located or, if on a state highway or toll facility, the Maryland State Police or Maryland Transportation Authority.

 Pleas